Computational-Psychiatry/3DI/README.md

 ### Output files
 - `OUTPUT_VISUALS`: Create the videos that visualize the result of 3D face reconstruction. **NOTE:** The first `SKIP_FIRST_N_SECS` seconds of the video will be blank, this is on purpose.
 Two videos will be produced:
-    - 1) a video that shows the rendered pose+expression and frontal expression alongside with the input video
+    - a) a video that shows the rendered pose+expression and frontal expression alongside with the input video
-    - 2) a video that shows the texture alongside the input video
+    - b) a video that shows the texture alongside the input video

 ### Command line output
 - `PRINT_EVERY_N_FRAMES`: print the number of processed video frame every N frames.
 E.g., setting it to 100 will print a line every 100 frames